ron1818/Singaboat_RobotX2016/robotx_vision/README.md

 5. `angle_b`   bottom angle of detected object on image
 6. `angle_l`   left angle of detected object on image
 7. `angle_r`   right angle of detected object on image

-#### object_detector ####
-1. unfinished: only has functions to recognize black buoys and green/red marker totems
-2. to be added functions to recognize "Tiki" totems of color red/green/blue/yellow
-3. to be added functions to recognize white marker totems (there was a change in preliminary tasks)

-#### symbol_identifier ####
-1. finished, but color value must be manually adjusted depending on environment.

-#### sequence_scanner ####
-1. finished but need to test on real environment (due to the color of LED screen really bright)
-2. a video is added in robotx_vision/src/image/vid.avi for testing purpose.

 # launch node
 paramater need to be adjusted depends on the subscribed camera's topic